JoshClose/CsvHelper/README.markdown

 ### Sponsors

-You can do one time or recurring donation through [GitHub Sponsors](https://github.com/sponsors/JoshClose)
+You can do a one time or recurring donations through [GitHub Sponsors](https://github.com/sponsors/JoshClose)

 A huge thanks to the [.NET on AWS Open Source Software Fund](https://github.com/aws/dotnet-foss) for sponsoring CsvHelper!